-3) KCC to monitor travel Plan uptake across the Borough 4) MBC & KCC Investigate use of Maidstone Borough Travel Planning Coordinator.
-Measure 30: MBC will continue working partnerships with KCC, Sustrans and the Maidstone Cycling Forum to ensure that walking and cycling initiatives are promoted and supported in Maidstone. - An updated Cycling Strategy for Maidstone is being developed Appropriate MBC plus KCC staff to attend Maidstone Cycling Forum meetings Identify walking & cycling schemes (such as Park & Cycle) Identify walking & cycling promotional opportunities around Maidstone Borough.
-MBC + KCC (Mobility Manager & Cycling Transport Planner) 2010 Ongoing improvements 2 7 14 - Implementation new/revised cycling strategies To produce a report/list of schemes to advance through the Maidstone Cycling Forum Number of walking &/or cycling initiatives in operation Establish the use of cycle monitoring counts at key points on cycle routes.
-Measure M31: MBC and KCC will encourage their employees to consider the use of bicycles in their daily duties by providing incentives, such as cycle usage mileage. - Continue to investigate and develop the use of various incentive schemes Develop new/revised MBC & KCC cycling strategies MBC to investigate use of annual survey on how/what modes of transport employees use to travel to work.
-MBC + KCC (Climate Change Officer & Mobility Manager) 2010+ Ongoing improvements 2 7 14 - % MBC employees walking/cycling to work. - Incorporate new/revised cycling measures within MBC Travel Plan in line with the new MBC Cycling Strategy to be developed.
+LAQIVI - IVIAIUSIOII e Town Air Quality Action Plan 3) KCC to monitor travel Plan uptake across the Borough 4) MBC & KCC Investigate use of Maidstone Borough Travel Planning Coordinator.
+Measure 30: MBC will continue working partnerships with KCC, Sustrans and the Maidstone Cycling Forum to ensure that walking and cycling initiatives are promoted and supported in Maidstone. - An updated Cycling Strategy for Maidstone is being developed Appropriate MBC plus KCC staff to attend Maidstone Cycling Forum meetings Identify walking & cycling schemes (such as infrastructure improvements and Park & Cycle) Identify walking & cycling promotional opportunities around Maidstone Borough.
+MBC + KCC (Mobility Management Team Leader & Cycling Transport Planner) 2010 Ongoing improvements 2 7 14 Implementation new/revised cycling strategies.
+To produce a report/list of schemes to advance through the Maidstone Cycling Forum.
+Number of walking &/or cycling initiatives in operation.
+Establish the use of cycle monitoring counts at key points on cycle routes.
+Measure M31: MBC and KCC will encourage their employees to consider the use of active transport in their daily duties by providing incentives, such as walking and/or cycle usage mileage. - Continue to investigate and develop the use of various incentive schemes Develop new/revised MBC & KCC cycling strategies MBC to investigate use of annual survey on how/what modes of transport employees use to travel to work.
+MBC + KCC (Climate Change Officer & Mobility Management Team Leader) 2010+ Ongoing improvements 2 7 14 - % MBC employees walking/cycling to work Incorporate new/revised cycling measures within MBC Travel Plan in line with the new MBC Cycling Strategy to be developed.
 Measure M32: MBC will continue to work with KCC and transport providers to support and promote increased uptake of public transport modes.
 Promote schemes such as the Kent Freedom Pass and Smart and integrated ticketing.
 MBC + KCC Sustainable Transport Team 2010 Ongoing improvements 2 7 14 - % Uptake schemes. - Passenger numbers.
 Measure M33: MBC Environmental Health will comment upon planning applications to ensure that all relevant air quality issues are highlighted and mitigation measures are considered wherever possible.
 The Pollution Team will continue to work with Planning Development Control as Statutory Consultees МВС 2010+ Ongoing improvements 3 7 21 - Total number of planning applications consultations responded to in each financial year - Total number of planning applications with air quality conditions/ assessments.